-Between January 8 and 27 2018, it will be held the 10th version of the Ecology and Diversity of Marine Microorganisms course (ECODIM) at the Marine Biology Station of Universidad de Concepción in Dichato.
-This event it’s carried out from the year 2001 and is also part of the Austral Summer Institute (ASI).
-Through time, more than one hundred students from fourteen differents countries, mainly from Latin America have been participated, and more than fifty teachers and speakers have been invited.
+The 10th version of the course Ecology and Diversity of Marine Microorganisms (ECODIM) will take place January 8-27, 2018 at the Marine Biology Station of the University of Concepción (UdeC) in Dichato.
+This course has been taught since 2001 as part of the Austral Summer Institute (ASI) with the participation of more than 100 students from 14 countries, mainly from Latin America, and more than 50 teachers and speakers.

-ECODIM ones more will be finance by the Agouron Institute, a private philanthropic institution with base in California that supports advanced research and courses around the world, in particular microbial oceanography in Chile.
-Although, the course counts with the support of the Postgraduate Direction and other sponsors.
+ECODIM will once more be financed by the Agouron Institute, a private philanthropic institution based in California that supports advanced research and scientific courses around the world, particularly on microbial oceanography in Chile.
+Additionally, ECODIM will be supported by the UdeC Office of Postgraduate Education together with other institutions.

-Belén Franco, Marine Biologist of the Universidad de Concepción, lived this experience on 2016.
-It was a great instance to go on in her professional career “The course is an excelent opportunity to acquire first-level scientific experience in Marine Microbiology field.
-In ECODIM we share experiences and knowledge in a theoretical and practical manner with researchers and students of differents universities of the world.
-That, encourages our performance in research, team work and scientific communication among peers”.
+Belén Franco, UdeC marine biologist, went through this experience in 2016.
+She emphasized that it greatly helped her to advance in her professional career.
+“This course is an excellent opportunity to gain first-level scientific experience in marine microbiology.
+In ECODIM we shared experiences and both theoretical and practical knowledge with researchers and students from different universities around the world, which improved our performance in research, teamwork and scientific communication among peers.”